Healthcare Conversational AI: A Revolution From Texts to Voice Chats

 They provide general medical advice, remind patients to take medicine and help in managing chronic conditions.
 These assistants reduce unnecessary hospital visits hereby reducing medical cost.
 For example, Google’s AI-powered health assistant supports patients with health queries.

-3. Mental Health Chatbots
+3. Mental Health Tools

-It is designed to offer emotional support.
+These tools are designed to offer emotional support.
 These AI tools help people dealing with stress, anxiety or depression, especially the elderly or disabled people.
 It interacts with them and keeps them engaged.
 For example, Woebot is an AI chatbot that helps users cope with mental health challenges.

-4. Administrative Chatbots
+4. Administrative Tools

 Also read a detailed article on Applications of AI in healthcare.